Ted the Caver: Background

 The earliest internet horror stories, such as "the black-eyed children", consisted only of text and had to be posted to bulletin board systems or Usenet newsgroups.
 The rise of free website-building services in the late 1990s meant that anybody could create their own websites and incorporate non-textual elements such as images, animations and hyperlinks.

-"Ted the Caver" was self-published as a series of blogs on a free Angelfire website.
+"Ted the Caver" was self-published as a series of blog posts on a free Angelfire website.
 The first entry is dated 23 March 2001, and the final entry is dated 19 May 2001.
 The author was later revealed to be an American man named Ted Hegemann; "B" was his friend, Brad.
 It is considered by some to be the first creepypasta, Internet slang for a kind of horror story which is widely circulated online.
 (Note: According to one writer, "there is debate over what exactly counts as the 'first' creepypasta", a term which first appeared on 4chan in 2007.
 Scholars have noted similarities between the creepypasta and the chain email format of the 1990s.)

 "Ted the Caver" was widely shared on the early internet, where message boards constantly debated its authenticity.
 The Daily Dot's Aja Romano wrote that it "may be the earliest viral example of what we think of as creepypasta".
 However, academic writer Tosha R. Taylor cited "Ted the Caver" as an online horror story which did not go viral but largely remained within online "spaces dedicated to discussions of gothic experiences", where it continues to be circulated today.

 Some users argued that it was genuine by virtue of its many images and details, to the extent that a group of cavers were able to identify "Mystery Cave" as an actual cave in the U.S. state of Utah.
 Another short story, Thomas Lera's "The Fear of Darkness", was controversially shared by some users as a completed version of "Ted the Caver".
 Its ending explained elements of the story which were left as a mystery in the original.
 However, "The Fear of Darkness" was merely a fan-made version.
 After several years, Hegemann resurfaced online and revealed that while "Ted the Caver" was based on his actual caving experiences, he had added many fictional aspects to it.